-Steve concentrates his practice primarily in the defense of insureds and self insureds involving casualty liability matters.
+Steve concentrates his practice primarily in the defense of insureds and self-insureds involving casualty liability matters.
 His insurance coverage litigation experience includes the defense of reinsurers and excess insurers.
 Steve also focuses on a wide range of matters including construction litigation, professional liability, premises, product liability, toxic tort, automobile claims, and trucking and transportation litigation.
-He is also serves as the firm's casualty supervising attorney in the New York office.
+He also serves as the Casualty Supervisor and Managing Attorney of the New York office.
+In this capacity, he oversees the day-to-day operations for the entire office and team of attorneys ensuring that client matters are handled promptly, professionally and effectively.

 Steve is admitted to practice law in New York State Court, as well as the United States District Courts for the Southern and Eastern Districts.
 Steve has also litigated negligent roadway design cases in the New York Court of Claims.